 And what a kick in the teeth that final sequence was.
 What we presume to be beyond touch, beyond sight, and beyond comprehension, is in fact a big fish with red lights on it.
 And with this revelation, all our theorising — perhaps that the beast was really an abstraction for the exploitation of the resources of small communities — is revealed to be a senseless exercise.
 Patiño leads us to believe that the villagers need something supernatural, something abstract, and yet it is revealed to us that all they needed was half a dozen barrels, a handful of slugs and a shotgun, and Roy Scheider at the helm of an orca.
 So who wins here?
 Those who believe or want it to be a real sea monster will be driven to the limits of tedium by the first hour, while those who engage with the abstractions and poetry will feel betrayed by the film’s laughably ‘duh!’ ending.
 It is as though the Royal Philharmonic had decided that after an evening of Sibelius and Brahms, for their encore they’ll play some Motörhead.
 Now maybe there is a link between Damage Case and Finlandia — in any case, I couldn’t find it.

 The best comparison I can make is to Werckmeister Harmonies (2000).
-Imagine if at the end of Werckmeister it was revealed that the rioting had been caused by the whale’s palpable toxic odour, and not by the whale as a figure for the fall of post-WW2 communism in Eastern Europe— it would rather ruin the poetry, wouldn’t it?
+Imagine if at the end of Werckmeister it was revealed that no such parable or symbolism existed, and that the riots had occurred only because the rotting whale’s toxic odour had lulled the townsfolk into some kind of drunken rage.
+As a consequence, the whale would no longer be a figure for the fall of post-WW2 communism in Eastern Europe, and The Prince would merely be the leader of a pathetic circus troupe (and thus the film more broadly would signify nothing).
+This would rather ruin the poetry of the first two hours, wouldn’t it?
 Sometimes it’s best if a cigar is not just a cigar.